YsYTS/publicchain/README.md

 # publicchain
- This is a public chain demo.
+ This is my public chain demo.